 Any Cornell community member has access to the 1,000s of AASHE Resources, such as case studies, financial reports, white papers, and more from all of their member institutions because of Cornell's membership.
 Simply create an account at aashe.org using your Cornell NetID.

-The Carbon Commitment (formerly the American College & University Presidents' Climate Commitment or ACUPCC) is a call to action for colleges and university Presidents to provide climate leadership by committing to carbon neutrality for their campuses, and publicly sharing progress and solutions.
+Second Nature is the non-profit suporting the Carbon Commitment (formerly the American College & University Presidents' Climate Commitment or ACUPCC), the initiative through which Cornell is committed to carbon neutrality and public reporting on progress.
 Cornell University was one of the first 50 colleges in the nation to sign the carbon commitment in 2007, and remains committed to achieving carbon neutrality and providing education for sustainability by sharing solutions through this network.

 The Climate Alliance represents the leading research universities in climate research.
 Universities are uniquely placed to share knowledge and expertise, not only in climate science, but in related research fields including, adaptation and mitigation.
 We believe it is through collaboration that we can create greater insight and action.